ProtoconNet/protocon-general-doc/docs/cli/lookup.rst

 .. note::

-    When you lookup state by address from mongodb, remove the part after ``-`` of address and use it as key.
+    When you look up state by address from mongodb, remove the part after ``-`` of the address and use it as a key.

     * ``FnuHC5HkFMpr4QABukchEeT63612gGKus3cRK3KAqK7Bmca`` → ``GkswusUGC22R5wmrXWB5yqFm8UN22yHLihZMkMb3z623-mca``